-Read on to learn what these museums specialize in!
+Read on to learn what are the biggest museums around the globe and what these museums specialize in!

-After all, one can hardly be expected to explore all of these massive spaces in the span of a single day.
+After all, one can hardly be expected to explore each of these massive spaces in the span of a single day.

 The 10 Largest Museums in the World by Size

-Starting with the 72,735-square meter sprawl of the Louvre, here’s a closer look at the world’s largest museums which many of them are also the best museums in the world.
+Starting with the gigantic Louvre, here’s a closer look at the world’s largest museums which many of them are also the best museums in the world.

 Country: France | Gallery Space (sq m/sq ft): 72,735 (782,910)

-The world’s largest art museum (at 72,735 sq m, 782,910 sq ft) secured first place on the most visited list with 10.2 million visitors in 2018, which is one of the factors that makes Paris in the top 3 most visited cities in the world!
+The world’s largest art museum secured first place on the most visited list with 10.2 million visitors in 2018, which is one of the factors that makes Paris in the top 3 most visited cities in the world!

 Originally a 12th century fortress turned royal residence in 1546, the museum is a historical monument in its own right; remnants of medieval Louvre remain in the crypt.